The Cumulus Linux bridge driver supports two configuration modes, one that is VLAN-aware, and one that follows a more traditional Linux bridge model.

 The VLAN-aware mode in Cumulus Linux implements a configuration model for large-scale L2 environments, with one single instance of Spanning Tree.
 Each physical bridge member port is configured with the list of allowed VLANs as well as its port VLAN ID (either PVID or native VLAN — see below).
 MAC address learning, filtering and forwarding are VLAN-aware.
 This significantly reduces the configuration size, and eliminates the large overhead of managing the port/VLAN instances as subinterfaces, replacing them with lightweight VLAN bitmaps and state updates.

-Configuring a VLAN-aware Bridge
+Configure a VLAN-aware Bridge

 VLAN-aware bridges can be configured with the Network Command Line Utility (NCLU).
 The example below shows the NCLU commands required to create a VLAN-aware bridge configured for STP, that contains two switch ports, and includes 3 VLANs — the tagged VLANs 100 and 200 and the untagged (native) VLAN of 1: